Reference

 CraftConfig

 The main configuration object for context settings.
-Export it as craftConfig (named export) alongside your capabilities when using craft run:
+Export it as craftConfig (named export) alongside your capabilities when using craft run.
+The recommended pattern is defineConfig, an identity helper that preserves literal-type inference (so autocomplete works for first-class keys):

 store: new Map([